ole/pico-embedded-swift/README.md

 ninja
 ```

-This produces the executable `PicoLinksSwift.elf` in the `build` directory.
+This produces the executable `SwiftPico.elf` in the `build` directory.

 ## Running on the Pico